This post, written by Mark, originally appeared in Door and Window Market Magazine:

 I believe design pressure ratings are too important to a client’s overall and long-term to keep secret.

 The design pressure rating should be explained to the consumer and shared every step of the decision-making process.
 End-consumers need to be given the opportunity to know the difference between windows and make their own decisions.
 The decisions they make about the design pressure rating of their new window will impact their own household’s safety, security and defense from bad weather.
-Here is how I help my clients become aware of the design pressure ratings of the windows I offer:
+I even own a branch of my office in Canada which is my home town and as we have a tie-up with Vitres & Gouttières – 123Entretien there, we constantly tell our customers to use their service as till date as window manufacturers and seller, have only received expert and professional services from them every time we have fired their service.
+Here are a few ways I help my clients become aware of the design pressure ratings of the windows I offer:

 - I use signage to label the rating for each door and window displayed in my showroom;